alejandroschuler/r4ds-courses/README.md

 We will be using parts of the fantastic book [R for Data Science](http://r4ds.had.co.nz/) (R4DS) by [Hadley Wickham](http://hadley.nz/) and Garrett Grolemund (O'Reilly Media, 2017); it is online and also available in hardcopy.

 ### Slides
-Slides can be found [here](https://github.com/alejandroschuler/r4ds-courses/tree/advance-2022lectures).
+Slides can be found in the `lectures` folder on the website.
 Github renders the `.md` files nicely in the browser but to see plots you should open the `.pdf` versions.
 You can also download the `.Rpres` files for easy copy-pasting of code, etc.

 # Motivation